 Please note that dogs are only allowed outside the visitor centre building.
 They must always be on a lead and accompanied; companion dogs are permitted inside.

-Turn off your gadgets to help us listen to whispers from space.
+Please turn off your gadgets to help us listen to whispers from space.

 The ‘noise’ created by our modern gadgets can overwhelm the weak signals from space that our telescopes try to detect.
 You can help us listen to whispers from space by switching your phone to airplane/flight mode and turning off other WiFi and Bluetooth-enabled devices before you arrive.
 We welcome photography and digital video when you visit; however, please ensure your device is in aeroplane/flight mode.